Section: Travel Index: F-05

 Airport To/From Duty Point

 For travel from an airport in a destination city to/from a hotel, conference or other business duty point, travelers may be reimbursed at the Texas State Automobile Mileage Rate in effect at the time of travel or may be reimbursed for actual expenses for the most cost effective method of travel, such as taxi fares or limo service (including reasonable tips), shuttles or other public transportation.
 Only the cost of necessary business travel should be considered in determining the most cost effective method.
 Car rental and fuel for travel to/from business duty points from an airport in a destination city may be reimbursed to the traveler only if it is documented that this is the most cost effective method of transportation.
+If a vehicle is owned, leased or rented under the University’s name, an acceptable Motor Vehicle Record evaluation must first be received to insure that the driver meets minimum acceptable driver standards.
+See UHV Policy F-02, Business Use of Vehicles.

 - Designated Headquarters To/From Duty Point